Support

 If you are associated with the MSCA programme, please refer to the FAS section 7.

-2.5 Who will pay the internship?
+2.5 Who will pay for the internship?

 The internship funding depends on the programme the Talent is affiliated with: